 The result?
 An epic Portland cafe and brunch spot that fills to the brim with eager locals and tourists alike every day of the week.
 Plus, the coffee is hard to beat.

+The talented and cheery baristas at Proud Mary Cafe churn out some of the best coffee in Portland and we’re all better for it.
 I want to be transparent, the coffee at Proud Mary is on the pricier side, but you’re paying for expertise (even if you’re doing it through teary eyes).

+The baristas provide cards with every coffee ordered that explains the origins of beans and information on the farmers that harvested them.
 You can’t go wrong regardless of what you order (especially if you indulge in the creative brunch menu) but my favorite drink is the flat-white, they’ve definitely mastered it!

 Address: 2012 NE Alberta St, Portland, OR 97211